 Regular work in the first four grades of the Training School will be given during the forenoons throughout the entire summer session.
-Students enrolled in Course 3 will be given the privilege of visiting the grades at such times as their Normal School programmes will permit, provided the time of their visits does not interfere with the regular work of the grades.
-No record of attendance will be kept of these visits; the only record of attendance for observation that will be given, will be for those regularly enrolled in Course 3.
+Students enrolled in Course 2 will be given the privilege of visiting the grades at such times as their Normal School programmes will permit, provided the time of their visit does not interfere with the regular work of the grades.
+No record of attendance will be kept of these visits; the only record of attendance for observation that will be given, will be for those regularly enrolled in Course 2.

-COURSE 4.-SPECIAL METHOD.
-These courses will consist of a discussion of the problems of instruction and discipline pertaining to the primary and intermediate grades.
-Story-telling, dramatizing, nature study, music, constructive work, and the like, as applied to these grades, will be discussed with considerable thoroughness.
-The course in primary methods will be given by Mrs. McNutt and Miss Gardiner; the course in intermediate methods, by Miss Fisher and Miss Sheff.
+COURSE 3.-SPECIAL METHOD.
+This course will consist of a discussion of the problems of instruction and discipline pertaining to the primary and intermediate grades.
+Story-telling, dramatizing, nature study, music, constructive work, and the like, as applied to these grades, will be discussed with considerable thoroughness by the critic teachers.
 One hour daily.